DigitalCampus/oppia-docs/technical/manage/upgrade.rst

 Upgrading OppiaMobile Server
 =============================

 To ensure you get all the latest features, bug fixes and patches, it's important to keep your OppiaMobile server up to date.

-The upgrade process is described below, with the paths/directories described as OppiaMobile server is set up on both the AWS and VirtualBox machine images.
+The upgrade process is described below, with the paths/directories described as OppiaMobile server is set up on the AWS image.
 If you have installed OppiaMobile server to different location, then amend the paths/directories as required.
 Or, if you have your own clone of the OppiaMobile server code, you will need to merge the core version into your clone and resolve any conflicts, before updating your server.

 Your server must be connected to the internet for the upgrade process.